309thEDDGE/weave/README.md

 Weave was built with the intention of connecting to an S3 pantry with an `s3fs.S3FileSystem` object and also supports a LocalFileSystem.
 Any filesystem that uses an `fsspec.implementations` API should be possible to implement.
-For now, Weave has only been tested using an S3 pantry and local filesystems.
+For now, Weave has only been tested using an S3 and local filesystems.

 The following environment variables are required to establish an S3 connection:
 - AWS_ACCESS_KEY_ID